 You should service your heat pump at least every year.
 Our technician can do the following: inspect ducts, filters, blower, and indoor coil for dirt and other obstructions, as well as diagnose and seal duct leakage.
 Since a heat pump system works throughout the year, unlike AC or furnaces, it receives more wear and tear than other appliances.

-If you happen to reside in Louisville and are seeking professional heat pump installation or heat pump repair service, contact C & L Heating and Air.
+If you happen to reside in Louisville and are seeking professional heat pump installation or heat pump repair, contact C & L Heating and Air.

 Top 5 Signs that you Should Identify to Repair the Heat Pump

 When you experience uneven temperature in different parts of your room, it can be the result of a malfunctioning thermostat.
 The more you delay addressing the problem, the lesser chances there will be to revive the system.

 A heat pump makes a certain noise during its operation.
 This sound can’t be replaced with noises like screeching, rattling, banging, flapping, etc. Such noises can point at several heat pump problems such as:

 - Loose bolts etc.

 You must give this issue your attention right away.
 Call a heat pump expert as early as possible for a solution.